unchartedsoftware/aperture-tiles/docs/src/docs/configuration/readme.md

 	Used for server-side rendering.

 	type
-		'heatmap': Renders to a heat-map, based on a standard avro double-valued tile
+		'heatmap': Renders to a heat-map, based on a standard avro double- valued tile
 		'doubleseries': Renders to a series of heat-maps, based on a standard avro double-series-valued tile
 		'doublestatistics': Renders tile's total hit and % coverage as text to the	tile
 		'textscore': Renders to an image showing scored words, with bars based on their score

 	ramp
 		Determines the color scale applied to the data points based on their